Htun Htun Oo (chief justice)

 Htun Htun Oo (ထွန်းထွန်းဦး; also spelt Tun Tun Oo; born 28 July 1956) is the Chief Justice of the Supreme Court of Myanmar (Burma).
 He was nominated by President Thein Sein to the post in February 2011.
-He previously served as Captain in the Southwestern Regional Command of the Myanmar Army from 1981 to 1989, and held the posts of Military Advocate General (1990-1994) and Deputy Chief Justice (2007-2011).
+He previously served as captain in the Southwestern Regional Command of the Myanmar Army from 1981 to 1989, and held the posts of Military Advocate General (1990-1994) and Deputy Chief Justice (2007-2011).

+Personal Sanctions

 On 31 January 2022, the U.S. Department of the Treasury added Htun Tun Oo to its Specially Designated Nationals (SDN) list.

+On 8 November 2022, the European Council adopted a decision placing restrictive measures against a number of junta-appointed officials who actively participate in efforts to legitimize the junta and actively undermine democracy and stability in Myanmar, including Htun Htun Oo.
+It was stated that he as the junta-backed Chief Justice has participated in number of unfair trials against pro-democracy activists and opposition actors using the full power of justice system to commit acts of oppression.